alps-asd/vscode-asd/README.md

 3. Edit your ALPS file and observe the diagram updating in real-time

 The visual preview opens in a side panel, allowing simultaneous editing and visualization.

-## Contributing

-We welcome contributions to improve this plug-in!
-Please submit issues or pull requests on our GitHub repository.

-## License

-This plug-in is released under the MIT License.
-See the LICENSE file for full details.